xuawai/xuawai.github.io/_posts/2017-12-25-chapter-10--xml-retrieval.md

 `skipped for now` for some algorithms

 # 10.4 Evaluation of XML retrieval
-* **INEX (INitiative for the Evaluation of XML retrieval) program:** a collaborative effort that has pro- duced reference collections, sets of queries, and relevance judgments.
+* **INEX (INitiative for the Evaluation of XML retrieval) program:** a collaborative effort that has produced reference collections, sets of queries, and relevance judgments.
 * INEX 2002 defined component coverage and topical relevance as orthogonal dimensions of relevance.
 &emsp; 1.The component coverage dimension evaluates whether the element retrieved is “structurally” correct, i.e., neither too low nor too high in the tree.
 &emsp; 2.The topical relevance dimension also has four levels: highly relevant (3), fairly relevant (2), marginally relevant (1) and nonrelevant (0).